GoogleChrome/web.dev/src/site/content/en/blog/optimize-inp/index.md

 3. Cull redundant or low-value third-party scripts.
 4. Maintain whatever third-party scripts are left over so that they impact performance as little as possible.

 This is difficult in large part because third-party JavaScript is an issue of work culture.
-For example ([tag managers](/tag-best-practices/) make it easy for non-technical people in a company to add third-party scripts without the knowledge of the development teams.
+For example tag managers make it easy for non-technical people in a company to add third-party scripts without the knowledge of the development teams.
+See our [Best practices for tags and tag managers](/tag-best-practices/) post on techniques for optimizing those for performance and Web Vitals.

 ## Optimize event callbacks